 Powell won two Grammy awards in 2018 for mixing and engineering Chris Stapleton’s From A Room: Volume 1 (Best Country Album), and mixing and engineering various songs on CeCe Winans’ Let Them Fall In Love (‘Best Gospel Album’).
 He was also nominated for mixing Robert Randolph & The Family Band’s Got Soul (‘Best Contemporary Blues Album’).

-More recently, he mixed The Raconteurs #1 album Help Us Stranger (Third Man Records), Jade Jackson’s Wilderness (ANTI-), Clutch’s #1 hard rock album Book of Bad Decisions (Weathermaker), The Highwomen’s cover of “The Chain” (Elektra) featured in the film The Kitchen, and Chris Stapleton’s “The Ballad of the Lonesome Cowboy” from Toy Story 4 (Disney).
+More recently, he mixed The Raconteurs #1 album Help Us Stranger (Third Man Records), Jade Jackson’s Wilderness (ANTI-), and The Highwomen’s cover of “The Chain” (Elektra) featured in the film The Kitchen, and Chris Stapleton’s “The Ballad of the Lonesome Cowboy” from Toy Story 4 (Disney).
+He also produced and mixed Clutch’s #1 hard rock album Book of Bad Decisions (Weathermaker) and engineered and mixed Trey Anastasio’s Ghosts of the Forest.
+He continues to be a close collaborator for Anastasio as well as Stapleton.
 He currently works out of his private Sputnik Sound studio, located in the Berry Hill area of Nashville.

 *Credit Key: P – Producer, E – Engineer, M – Mixer, W – Writer